mebjas/html5-qrcode/README.md

 ## Description - [View Demo](https://blog.minhazav.dev/research/html5-qrcode.html)

-This is a cross-platform Javascript library to integrate QR code, bar codes & a few other types of code scanning capabilities to your applications running on HTML5 compatible browser.
+This is a cross-platform JavaScript library to integrate QR code, bar codes & a few other types of code scanning capabilities to your applications running on HTML5 compatible browser.

 Supports:
 -   Querying camera on the device (with user permissions)